archiejs/archiejs-core/README.md

 # ArchieJs introduction

-ArchieJs is a way of breaking up large nodejs projects into independent modules and solves the tight coupling problem.
+ArchieJs is a dependency injection library for breaking up large nodejs projects into independent loosely coupled modules.

 Each module can provide for and consume from other modules.
 A module is similar to java packages, or dependency injection frameworks; and have a lifecycle, ie.